joanzz/CFC/README.md

 # CFC
-An R package that integrates data preprocessing, clustering, and visualization
+An R package that integrates data preprocessing, clustering, and visualization.
 ## Installation
-You can install this package form Github with:
+You can install this package from Github with:
 ```
 install.packages("devtools")
 devtools::install_github("joanzz/CFC")